Edited on October 7th, 2020

 The ongoing opioid crisis has cost the U.S. $1 trillion since 2001 and it has cost Americans even more in regards to our health and wellness, with 115 Americans dying every day from opioid overdose.16,17

-About 4.4 percent of the total population (11.8 million Americans) misused opioids in the past year.9 In addition, from 2002 to 2015 there was a 2.8 fold increase in the total number of deaths involving opioids drugs, and from 2002 to 2015 there was a 6.2-fold increase in the total number of deaths involving heroin, further emphasizing the need for a nationwide solution.18
+In 2018, 10.3 million Americans (about 3.7 percent of the total population) misused opioids in the past year.9 In addition, from 2002 to 2015 there was a 2.8 fold increase in the total number of deaths involving opioids drugs, and from 2002 to 2015 there was a 6.2-fold increase in the total number of deaths involving heroin, further emphasizing the need for a nationwide solution.18

 The increasing abuse of illicit opioid drugs such as heroin, fentanyl, and carfentanil are also causing major concerns as overdoses caused by these drugs continue to claim the lives of Americans.

 Ongoing debates about the cause of this crisis continue, citing the overprescribing of prescription opioids by doctors, a lack of prescription opioid regulation, and various other causes for concern.

 The Trump administration declared the national opioid crisis a public health emergency back in October of 2017, but many lawmakers and politicians are calling for bolder action to combat the opioid abuse in America.19

 Drug Detox and Addiction Treatment for Addicted People in America